honeynet/droidbot/README.md

 ## Usage

+### Basic Usage

-1. Start an emulator (recommended) or connect to a device using adb.
+1. Start an emulator or connect to a device using adb.
 2. Start droidbot:
 `droidbot -h`

 ### Usage with DroidBox (without docker)

+DroidBox print sensitive behaviours at runtime, which is useful in malware analysis.
+DroidBot can be used with DroidBox and is able to capture DroidBox logs.

 Step 1.
 Start droidbox emulator: